 - Keep your PIN and GAP codes in a safe place.

 - Take responsibility for learning your degree requirements.

 You may contact the college head advisor for more information about the advising resources and requirements of your program.
 Contact information for individual departments is available online under the subject area contacts heading.

 You are assigned a “catalog term” for your program.
-Your catalog term is the term in which you declared your current program of study (degree & major).
-You are subject to the program requirements that were in effect at that time.
-Use the general catalog that applies to your catalog term when reviewing your program requirements.
-There are archived catalogs for prior terms available online.
+This is the term in which you declared your current program of study (degree and major).
+You are subject to the program requirements in effect during that term.
+Use the general catalog applicable to your catalog term when reviewing your program requirements.
+Catalogs for prior terms are archived online at ScholarsArchive@OSU.

 From the very beginning of your academic career you have access to the MyDegrees degree audit tool to monitor your progress towards your degree.
 To access the tool, click this link to MyDegrees.
 You will be required to enter the login information for your student online services.
 Then choose the Submit MyDegrees button and you will be taken directly to your MyDegrees degree checklist.
 Keep in mind:

-1) Here you can review your Degree Checklist
+- Here you can review your Degree Checklist

-2) Your Planner is also available for use in future planning
+- Your Planner is also available for use in future planning

 The degree checklist will indicate which degree requirements are met by a check in the box to the left of the requirement.
 Requirements that are expected to be met by in progress courses will appear with a blue box to the left.
 Requirements that you still need to complete will have an empty box to the left and will have the words "Still Needed" in the course requirement area.
 Bear in mind that the inclusion of in progress courses indicates where you will stand if you successfully complete all of your in progress courses.
 You should review your audit again after the term is complete to verify the results.